 Facts for Voters is available in English and Spanish!

-FCPS Resolution on the High School Voter Registration Challenge
+Hayfield Secondary School Wins 2019 FCPS High School Voter Registration Challenge Trophy

 The FCPS School Board passed our FCPS High School Voter Registration Resolution unanimously.
 Read the resolution.
 All the schools that register 50 percent of their senior class will be honored at the School Board meeting on Thursday, May 23rd at 7 p.m. at Luther Jackson Middle School.

 New League Publication: Restoration of Voting Rights: A guide for Citizens with Prior Felonies

 Did you know that members and guests of LWVFA meet in twelve discussion groups most months from September through June?
 Click here to find one near you.
 The next ones will meet in September.
 Enjoy your summer!
 The June 2019 Fairfax VOTER offers units the chance to Do Your Own Thing.

 Elections Matter: New LWVFA 2019-20 Officers and Board

 Congratulations to our new officers who will begin to serve two-year terms beginning July 1, 2019.
 They were elected at the 2019 Annual Meeting.